 5. The laser continuously tracks your eye movement and shuts off the moment your eye moves out of position

 Thanks to decades of research and technological advancements, the lasers used today have features that ensure the safest and most comfortable experience for patients.
 Lasers like the Schwind Amaris 1050RS are equipped with highly accurate 7-dimensional, zero-latency tracking technology which tracks any and all movements of your eye.
 The moment your eye moves out of position, the laser automatically stops.
 This ensures that only the area of your cornea that requires correction will be lasered.
 And lasers like the ZEISS VisuMax make use of an anatomically curved contact glass with low suction pressure, to help keep the eye in position while it works on the cornea.

 In the few days prior to surgery, we provide all our patients with a “practice target” – a green dot on a piece of paper which emulates the dim green guiding light you will see during surgery.
 We encourage all our patients to cover one eye at a time and practice staring straight at it for around 10 – 20 seconds at a time.
 This is to train their eye to move as little as possible during surgery and keep it fixated on the green light, which is where the laser is located.
-The less the eye moves, the less time it takes for the laser to correct your vision.
+The less the eye moves, the smoother the surgery, thus resulting in a more comfortable recovery!

 If the notorious Final Destination Lasik scene has been holding you back from living a life free of glasses and contact lenses, we hope that this article has now brought any irrational fears you might have had about lasik to THEIR final destination and out of your way.